 Before cleansing oils became popular, I was using very harsh cleansers with high pH levels, which left my skin feeling so dry, rough and flaky.
 And I had this misconception that because my skin was oily and acne prone, using oils would break me out.

-Spread and massage the balm on your face for a couple of seconds to melt your makeup, impurities and sebum.
+Gently spread and massage the balm on your face for a couple of seconds to melt your makeup, impurities and sebum.
 Then, simply rinse with lukewarm water and pat dry.

 It’s very gentle and it does not strip your skin of moisture.
 I have dehydrated sensitive skin that always felt tight and dry when I was using foam cleansers with high pH in the past.
-But with this one I know I’m not demaging the skin barrier and my skin feels comfortable afterwards.
+But with this one I know I’m not damaging the skin barrier and my skin feels comfortable afterwards.

 Effectiveness: Removes makeup and sebum really well: I’m not a heavy makeup user, but I do have oily skin.
-Those who have oily skin know that when your face gets oily and you touch your T zone area, those blackheads can be felt and they create this bumpy texture which is very annoying.
+Those who have oily skin know that when your face gets oily and you touch your T zone area, those blackheads (sebum) can be felt and they create this bumpy texture which is very annoying.

 The texture is very soft and lightweight, spreads easily on the skin.
 It’s so easy to remove with water and does not clog pores or leave any residue.
-I don’t like textures that feels heavy and very oily, because the application doesn’t feel pleasant and they’re hard to massage and remove.
+I don’t like textures that feel very heavy, because the application doesn’t feel pleasant and they’re hard to massage and remove.